stevedatadog/pubkat/README.md

 `pubkat [source path] [optional commit message]`

-If you don't provide a commit message, the default "Another commit." will be used.
+If you don't provide a commit message, a random commit message will be created for you consisting of one of these emojis: 😺 😸 😹 😻 😼 😽 🙀 😿 😾.

 `pubkat ~/Code/LearningLabs/new-course "My low-value commit message"`